How To Prepare Your Hair For Bleaching

 4. Apply Hair Oil

-Nourishing the hair with coconut oil before bleaching will add and an extra layer of protection to the hair.
+Nourishing the hair with coconut oil before bleaching will add an extra layer of protection to the hair.
 Our hair is made of keratin (the hair protein), and coconut oil minimizes protein loss and strengthens the hair (1).
 Additionally, it also softens the hair and keeps it smooth.
 Start oil massage at least a week before bleaching.
 You may even apply a thin coat of coconut oil right before bleaching to minimize damage.

 Note: Apply only the recommended amount of oil as mentioned on the product label.
 Applying too much oil might hinder the bleaching process.